-When I was in my fourth year of medical school I failed an exam – the very first time I had failed.
+When I was in my fourth year of medical school I failed my exam – the very first time I had failed.
 It hit me really hard.
 I knew a lot of doctors who had failed exams and got over it easily, however it took about three weeks for me to overcome it.
-I genuinely felt that I had let down myself, my tutors and even my parents.
+I’d never had any experience failing exams before and I genuinely felt that I had let down myself, my tutors and even my parents.
 What made it worse was that all my friends passed.
-Over time, and now looking back, I realised that at some point failure is inevitable – be it medical school or further into your NHS career – but how you learn from those failures and come out a winner is what matters.
+Over time, and now looking back, I realised that at some point failure is inevitable – be it medical school exams or further into your NHS career – but how you learn from those failures and come out a winner is what matters.

 There are three things that I wish I knew back then, that can help you accept and overcome failure better, without being too hard on yourself.

 First and foremost, it is okay for you to feel down when you fail.
 It is an obvious human reaction and a show of natural human emotion.
 As I mentioned, I was down for almost three weeks when I first got my medical exam results, and realised I had failed.
 You are bound to feel down with all that pressure and anxiety, especially when you are a medic – traditionally high-achievers throughout high school.